-It’s uncommon these days to see an RTS released that doesn’t have competitive intentions.
+Many of the best RTS campaigns on PC are classics of the genre.
+These days, it's uncommon to see an RTS released that doesn’t have competitive intentions.
 From larger titles like Halo Wars 2 or Dawn of War III to smaller ones like Empires Apart, a lot of work in real-time strategy games typically goes into the multiplayer experience.
 However recently, with games like They Are Billions or Frostpunk, we are seeing some leanings back toward a singleplayer focus.

 Let's celebrate the qualities of a great singleplayer real-time strategy campaigns by picking out some of the best ever made.
 In so doing, it’s very difficult to avoid a retread some of the common giants in this space: Relic, Blizzard, and Westwood’s games have all taken world-building and storytelling very seriously and that shows in the quality of their campaigns.
 Alongside these, I’m going to place some titles that perhaps haven’t gotten quite as much attention before, or that might’ve slipped by unnoticed by some people.

 This isn’t an ordered list; I started out trying to put them in a countdown, but these games are often good for such different reasons it seems silly to rank them.
 Let’s get cracking.
 Note, there are a few spoilers for the older games in the list.

 Often when we discuss advanced combat systems in RTS, games like Dawn of War, Men of War, Company of Heroes, or WarCraft 3 come up.
 Liquid Entertainment’s 2001 RTS Battle Realms deserves a prominent seat at this table.
 Released about a year before WarCraft 3, Battle Realms features a number of fun systemic twists.
 You could level up peasants to any combat unit, spend one resource (water) to replenish another (rice), dynamically switch units between ranged and melee combat, and upgrade systems using a novel Yin/Yang system.